eric15342335/eric15342335.github.io/_posts/2024-11-13-Help-Us-Study-Masculinity-in-East-Asian-Pop-Culture.md

 Hello everyone!

-We are students from The University of Hong Kong, working on a research project for the course [_CCHU9071: Man Up: Masculinities in the Making_][cchu9071-hku], exploring the phenomenon of "Little Fresh Meat" (LFM) and Pan-East Asian Soft Masculinity (PEASM) in modern East Asian pop culture.
+We are students from [The University of Hong Kong][hku], working on a research project for the course [_CCHU9071: Man Up: Masculinities in the Making_][cchu9071-hku], exploring the phenomenon of ["Little Fresh Meat" (LFM)][little-fresh-meat-wiki] and Pan-East Asian Soft Masculinity (PEASM) in modern East Asian pop culture.
 We are currently conducting a survey to gather relevant insights.
 Your participation is very important to us.

 The questionnaire will take approximately 5 minutes to complete, and all responses will remain anonymous and will be used solely for our course research.